How to Participate

 Step Four: The Interview

-The purpose for conducting the interview is to preserve an historical record of your experiences with regard to the wars in Southeast Asia.
+The purpose of conducting the interview is to preserve a historical record of your experiences regarding the wars in Southeast Asia.
 The length of the interview varies from person to person.
 We pledge to allow each individual the time he/she needs to relate their story.
-We will guide you through the interview with questions in a relaxing manner and allow you the opportunity to answer in any way and at length.
-The interviews are uncensored, unedited and are designed to be as authentic a rendering of the narrator's Vietnam War experience as possible.
+We will guide you through the interview with questions in a professional manner and allow you the opportunity to answer in any way and at length.
+The interviews are uncensored, unedited, and are designed to be as authentic a rendering of the narrator's Vietnam War experience as possible.
 Our interviews typically cover a wide range of topics and time.
-We are interested in your experience before, during and after the war.
+We are interested in your experiences before, during, and after the war.
 We will not discuss any topic about which you do not feel comfortable talking.

 All interviews are digitally recorded using our digital audio recorder and sometimes on video when the situation warrants.
 Recordings are transcribed and both recordings and transcripts will be made available to students, scholars, and the general public at the Vietnam Archive in Lubbock, Texas, as well as on the Internet through the Virtual Vietnam Archive.